scapaf64-prog/my-python-games/Bird/README.txt

 This is my very own version of "Flappy Bird".

+To run the game you probably have to install the ursina-module first. ("pip install ursina").

 Besides, there is a short Demopro-program, showing what can happen when pipes suddenly become presses. :)

 ( The 'P' key triggers the press, Press 'R' to spawn a new bird.
 ESC for quit. )